 What is practice like?

 In the fall we practice 5-6 days a week for about 90 minutes.
-Practices are held at St. John Arena.
+Practices are held at St. John Arena and at our Boathouse on the Scioto River.
 Fall practices start the first week of class.
 You choose one session per day: 7:30-9am or 5:15-7:00pm.

 We start with the basics technique on the erg (indoor rowing machine) and functional movement/strength.
 From there we progress to rowing on the water while always expanding your cardio base and core strength.
 We use our winter season to get fit – consisting of running, erging and strength training.
 As soon as the weather allows we will be back out on the water.
 Each day we build on the day before (physically, mentally and technically) to be as prepared and fit as possible when we race at the Big 10 Championship in May.